davidgasquez/handbook/content/values.md

 # Values

 Values are what you stand for in life — they are often things that you are for or against — what you believe in and are willing to support and stand up for.
 Values make you even if you don't know what are yours.
-These are my values.
+These are the values I try to stand for.

 ## Be Curious